 In November 2006, we were notified of certain claims by Acrux regarding the Luramist agreements.
 On November 5, 2007, Acrux made a demand for arbitration under the Testosterone Agreement regarding certain claims related to Luramist.
 Acrux's demand sought a reversion of all rights assigned to us related to Luramist, monetary damages and the payment of a milestone payment for Luramist under the Testosterone Agreement and declaratory relief.
 We asserted counterclaims against Acrux in the arbitration and sought the enforcement of our rights under the Testosterone Agreement.
-The arbitration hearing concluded on January 23, 2009, and on April 6, 2009 the panel of arbitrators, or the Panel, issued its Interim Arbitration Award finding in favor of VIVUS that we were in compliance with the Testosterone Agreement and denying all of the relief sought by Acrux in its demand.
+The arbitration hearing concluded on January 23, 2009, and on April 6, 2009 the panel of arbitrators, or the Panel, issued its Interim Arbitration Award finding in our favor that we were in compliance with the Testosterone Agreement and denying all of the relief sought by Acrux in its demand.
 The Panel found that we were not in breach of the Luramist license agreement and that we had used diligent, commercially reasonable efforts to develop Luramist.
 The Panel further ruled in our favor on our counter claim that Acrux had breached the Luramist license agreement by failing to provide certain know-how and certain improvements in the formulation and delivery device for Luramist.
 The Panel denied the Acrux claim for additional milestone payments.
 The Panel has ordered Acrux to turn over certain information to us that was previously withheld in violation of the agreement by Acrux.
 After the parties failed to agree on a new Outside Date by which we are to commence our first Phase 3 trial for Luramist, the Panel reset the Outside Date of April 30, 2006 to April 1, 2010 to reflect the regulatory environment.
-Acrux will be eligible to receive the previously agreed upon Phase 3 milestone payment of \$1 million to be paid out at the earlier of the Start of the Phase 3 trials or the Outside Date.
-This milestone payment has been included in the table of contractual obligations above.
+Acrux will be eligible to receive the previously agreed upon Phase 3 milestone payment of \$1 million to be paid out at the earlier of the start of the Phase 3 trials or the Outside Date.
+The milestone is due in six monthly installments of \$166,667 for each month of delay in commencing the Phase 3 trials after the Outside Date until the milestone is